junxit/us-congress-bills-111/bill.md

       - **(ii)** by striking “by regulation—” and inserting “by regulation the following:”;
     - **(B)** in subparagraph (A)—
       - **(i)** by striking “a statement of account” and inserting “A statement of account”; and
-      - **(ii)** by striking “;and” and inserting a period; and
+      - **(ii)** by striking “; and” and inserting a period; and
     - **(C)** by striking subparagraphs (B), (C), and (D), and inserting the following:
-      > - **(B)** A total royalty fee for the period covered by the statement, computed on the basis of specified percentages of the gross receipts from subscribers to the cable service during such period for the basic service of providing secondary transmissions of primary broadcast transmitters, as follows:
+      > - **(B)** A total Except in the case of a cable system whose royalty is specified in subparagraph (E) or (F), a total royalty fee for the period covered by the statement, computed on the basis of specified percentages of the gross receipts from subscribers to the cable service during such period for the basic service of providing secondary transmissions of primary broadcast transmitters, as follows:
-      >   - **(i)** 1.064 percent for the privilege of further transmitting, beyond the local service area of such primary transmitter, any non-network programming of a primary transmitter in whole or in part, such amount to be applied against the fee, if any, payable pursuant to clauses (ii) through (iv);
+      >   - **(i)** 1.064 percent of such gross receipts for the privilege of further transmitting, beyond the local service area of such primary transmitter, any non-network programming of a primary transmitter in whole or in part, such amount to be applied against the fee, if any, payable pursuant to clauses (ii) through (iv);
       >   - **(ii)** 1.064 percent of such gross receipts for the first distant signal equivalent;
       >   - **(iii)** 0.701 percent of such gross receipts for each of the second, third, and fourth distant signal equivalents; and
       >   - **(iv)** 0.330 percent of such gross receipts for the fifth distant signal equivalent and each distant signal equivalent thereafter.